UK Savings Week is back

 Driving awareness of the importance of saving, and helping to build financial resilience and confidence.

-UK Savings Week was launched in 2022 by the Building Societies Association (BSA) - the body that represents the 26 million building society members in the UK to politicians and regulators.
+UK Savings Week was launched in 2022 by the Building Societies Association (BSA) - the body that represents the 26 million building society members in the UK.

 Since launch, building societies, credit unions, charities and consumer groups have all come together, joining the campaign to promote the benefits of saving.